The biggest opportunity for most web developers is actually assessing the business problem that needs to be solved.

 Now after the discovery phase, their problem is well-defined.
 Then, and only then, is it possible to put together a definitive proposal that will outline the business problem(s), address how they will be solved, and outline a strategy for solving those problems.

 Some agencies charge for discovery, because there is immense value in going through this process.
-We also charge for discovery here at Lockedown Design.
+We also charge for discovery here at Lockedown SEO.
 There are several reasons for this.

 Why Paid Discovery Is Beneficial To Everyone